B. Gerald Cantor (1916-1996)

 Iris and B. Gerald Cantor Art Gallery

 The Cantors’ philanthropy has not been directed solely to cultural institutions.
-Through the Cantor Foundation, they also have provided major support to programs in healthcare and biomedical research, often targeting challenges that have touched their lives directly.
+Through the Cantor Foundation, they also have provided major support to programs in healthcare and biomedical research, often targeting challenges that touched their lives directly.

 Mr. Cantor’s expertise was highly valued, and he gave of his time to serve on boards in the arts and higher education.
 He was a trustee and trustee emeritus of The Metropolitan Museum of Art; a trustee and honorary life trustee of the Los Angeles County Museum of Art; and a member of the Business Committee for the Arts.
 He served as a regent of the President’s Council at the College of the Holy Cross, and on the President’s Council of Hebrew University.

-An ardent basketball fan, Mr. Cantor also was an owner of the NBA’s Kansas City Kings (now the Sacramento Kings) in the early 1980s.
+An ardent basketball fan, in the early 1980sMr.
+Cantor was an owner of the NBA’s Kansas City Kings (now the Sacramento Kings).

 Accolades